 Curtains provide flexible, stylish separation.

 Curtains can offer a flexible way to divide the room.
 I’ve used them in several projects to create a sense of privacy when needed, without permanent barriers.
+If you’re working with a shared main space, exploring short curtains for your living room is a great place to start.

 Partial Walls and Columns